St. Vincent - Joshua Max Simon Primary Care Center

 Clinic Chief rotation

-This one week PGY-1 and PGY-2 level rotation is designed for residents to evaluate patients presenting with acute complaints in the continuity clinic.
-Residents care for patients with acute respiratory illness, musculoskeletal complaints, and many other common and uncommon acute illnesses.
+This two week PGY-1 and PGY-2 level rotation is designed for residents to evaluate patients presenting with acute complaints in the continuity clinic.
+Residents care for patients with acute respiratory illness, musculoskeletal complaints, and many other common and uncommon acute illnesses as well as post-discharge care.
 Opportunity exists for improving skills in ambulatory procedures such as joint injections, skin biopsies, and abscess drainage.
 Additional learning experiences in medication safety supplement the patient care experiences.

 Advanced Ambulatory Block rotation